 - Once the cooking cycle has completed, set steam vent to Venting to quick-release pressure.

-- While the potatoes cook, stir heavy cream and butter together in a small saucepan over medium heat until butter is melted.
+- Stir heavy cream and butter together in a small saucepan over medium heat until butter is melted, 4 to 5 minutes.

 - Drain potatoes, reserving the liquid.